trivialsoftware/trivialdb/ReadMe.md

 database's values, so feel free to make any modifications you desire; you will not affect the data in the database.

 [lodash chain]: https://lodash.com/docs#_

+### Reload

+* `reload()` - Returns a promise resolved once the database has been reloaded from disk.

+If you need to reload your database for any reason (such as hand-edited JSON files), you can reload the database from disk with the `reload()` function.
+This is the same function that is used to load from disk initially.

+_Note:_ This will throw an exception on any database with `loadFromDisk: false`.

+_Note:_ This will completely throw away all values from in memory.
+If saving is not settled, changes may be lost.

 ### Direct Access